From China PCT to US national stage

 One possible solution is to add new subject matter by filing a continuation-in-part (CIP).
 If the PCT applicant already has some sense that its specification might be deficient and in need of supplementation (e.g., International Search Report already cited close prior art references), a bypass CIP application may be filed in the US in addition to, or in lieu of, the US national stage application.

 The question is not if an Office Action will be issued, but when and how many.
-China PCT applicants entering the US national stage applicants must have a realistic expectation of the US patent process.
-And it is a long and expensive battle although there are strategies for streamlining patent prosecution.
+China PCT applicants entering the US national stage must have a realistic expectation of the US patent process.
+And it is a long and expensive process.
+Some might call it a battle.

 For example, we believe it is highly effective to have a patent attorney who is a former USPTO patent examiner on our team.
 That way, we can conduct more effective Examiner Interviews prior to filing the Office Action response.
 Speaking of interviews, the First Action Interview (FAI) program is a great strategy that can reduce the number of Office Actions.